matteocarpi/mannebacherk-se/pages/market.md

   times:
   - Saturday - 10am till 4pm
 come-visit: We are everyday in Mannebach between the stable and the cheese laboratory.
-  If you have pleaseure to come and visit us you can buy our products on location.
+  If you have pleasure to come and visit us you can buy our products on location.
   Just drop as a line or give us a ring before you come :)

 ---